FBA (Fulfillment by Amazon)

 - Maximized bottom line

-A leading manufacturer of extruded plastic and rubber approached Awesome Dynamic after their primary retail distributor canceled their product line.
-The company was left urgently searching for a replacement revenue stream and hoped that Amazon could fill that gap.
-Currently selling through Amazon’s Fulfilled by Merchant program (FBM) and unconvinced they could yield the return needed on their own, they contracted with Awesome Dynamic to achieve their goals.
+A leading extruded plastic and rubber manufacturer turned to Awesome Dynamic when their primary retail distributor discontinued their product line.
+Urgently seeking a new source of revenue, they turned to Amazon’s Fulfilled by Merchant (FBM) program.
+Skeptical about achieving the desired profits on their own, they contracted with Awesome Dynamic to achieve their goals.

 Your Amazon FBA Consultant Helps You Get Started